4981Team1/mobile_voting_machine_frontend/README.md

 7. Follow the instructions on this link to run the app on your Android phone: [click me](https://developer.android.com/training/basics/firstapp/running-app).
 But to put it in simple terms, you need to enable USB debugging by opening the Settings on your Android phone.
 Locate to the build number seven times.
 Then, you will be able to see the device on the available devices list.
 Click
 `run`
 to run the app on your phone.
 8. You are all set!
+Make sure Bluetooth is on for your phone.
+Make sure the Pi server is running in the room.
+You will be able to see the homepage with a list of devices!

 ## How to run iOS app on your iPhone and/or emulator